 UNH Law's intellectual property curriculum, taught by the largest full-time IP faculty in the US, provides the most in-depth advanced course of study in IP available in the world.
 Students have numerous opportunities to acquire practical experience, in the full spectrum of intellectual property law specialties, through the extensive and advanced curriculum.
 Besides the unparalleled curriculum, UNH Law's IP Law Library is the largest IP resource in the Western Hemisphere.
 The Student Intellectual Property Law Association (SIPLA), the International Intellectual Property Organization (IIPO) and the Licensing Executives Society are among the school's most active and influential student organizations.
 UNH Law is also home to the top IP law journal, IDEA: The Intellectual Property Law Review.

 At UNH Law, social justice and public interest law are synonymous with advocating for, assisting, and empowering underserved and vulnerable populations.
-Our Social Justice Institute inspires and equips students to pursue careers in public interest law.
+Our Rudman Center inspires and equips students to pursue careers in public interest law.
 Students in this field are eligible for scholarships and fellowships, including stipends for summer jobs or internships in the public interest.
 UNH Law also features a Loan Repayment Assistance Program for graduates who take low-paying public interest law jobs.